An article about the Best Things to Do and See in Guanajuato including the best views, museums, day trips, and much more.

 Today, you can visit them at the Museo de las Momias de Guanajuato (read all about the Momias of Guanajuato here) but trust me, it is not for the faint of heart!

-The Callejoneadas are basically night-time walking tours led by musicians (who are often university students) who will tell you the legends of Guanajuato.
+The Callejoneadas are one of the best things to do and see in Guanajuato.
+They are basically night-time walking tours led by musicians (who are often university students) who will tell you the legends of Guanajuato.